What is configuration drift?

 email_configs:

 In modern IT, tooling and automation ensure a resilient and efficient infrastructure.
-Taking advantage of the correct set of tools and automation strategies can significantly reduce the risks associated with configuration drift.
+Using the right tools and automation strategies can significantly reduce the risks associated with configuration drift.

 Configuration management tools